DigitalNaut/gridle-figma-plugin/README.md

 ## Planned features

-[ ] Seeds for randomness generation
+✅ Loading indicator and async (it current blocks the main thread, whoops!)

+✅ Multiple range slider for element opacity

-[ ] Saving, loading and default presets
+🟨 Saving, loading and default presets

+🟨 Seeds for randomness generation

-[ ] More shape options (triangles, hexagons, custom shapes, etc.)
+🟨 More shape options (triangles, hexagons, custom shapes, etc.)

-[ ] UI options based on icon buttons rather than dropdowns [ ] Loading indicator and async (it current blocks the main thread, whoops!)
+🟨 UI options based on icon buttons rather than dropdowns

-[ ] Option to limit range of opacity for generated elements [ ] Option to turn off randomness in favor of a color pattern [ ] Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts
+🟨 Option to use a color pattern instead of random color selection

+🟨 Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts